 All figures in this study were generated using ggplot2 (Wickham, 2016), EnrichedHeatmap (Gu et al., 2018), and ComplexHeatmap (Gu et al., 2016) packages, and using base plotting functions in R. Genomic tracks were generated in IGV and color coded in Inkscape.

-Author contribution: ILC and IMM designed and conceived the study.
-ILC performed all RNA-seq, ICC and ATAC-seq experimentsDKT analyzed the RNA-seq, ATAC-seq, ChIP-seq and BS data, with significant support from PLG.
+Authors contribution: ILC and IMM designed and conceived the study.
+ILC performed all RNA-seq, ICC and ATAC-seq experiments.
+DKT analyzed the RNA-seq, ATAC-seq, ChIP-seq and BS data, with significant support from PLG.
 ILC and DKT prepared figures.
 ILC interpreted the data with significant input from DKT, PLG and IMM.
 ILC and DKT wrote the manuscript, with significant input from PLG and IMM.
 All authors read and accepted the final version of the manuscript.

-Acknowledgments: We thank Martin Roszkowski and Francesca Manuella for assisting with the breedings, Yvonne Zipfel for animal care, Silvia Schelbert and Alberto Corcoba for taking care of the animal licenses and lab organization.
+Acknowledgments: We thank Martin Roszkowski and Francesca Manuella for taking care of the animal breedings, Yvonne Zipfel for animal care, Silvia Schelbert and Alberto Corcoba for taking care of the animal licenses and lab organization.
 We thank Rodrigo Arzate for conceptual support and critical reading of the manuscript.
-We thank Catherine Aquino and Emilio Yángüez from the FGC Zurich for support and advice with sequencing .
-We Jon Oatley, Tessa Lord and Nathan Law for and for providing detailed protocols testis dissection and preparation and immunocytochemistry of spermatogonial cells.
+We thank Catherine Aquino and Emilio Yángüez from the Functional Genomics Center Zurich for support and advice with library preparation and sequencing .
+We are very grateful to Jon Oatley, Mellisa Oatley, Tessa Lord and Nathan Law for conceptual advice, hands-on training, and for providing detailed protocols for testis dissection and preparation, and immunocytochemistry of spermatogonial cells.
 We thank Zuguang Gu for support with heatmaps.
-We thank SIT (www.s3it.uzh.ch) for computational infrastructure.
+We thank Service and Support for Science IT (www.s3it.uzh.ch) for computational infrastructure.

 Competing interest: The authors declare that they have no competing interests.